andrefmmartins/andrefmmartins/README.md

 # 👋 Hi, pals!
-I'm André and I'm a Tech Sourcer!
+I'm André and I'm a Tech Talent Sourcer!
 - Working for the largest eCommerce platform in Africa!
 - Mostly looking for talent for _Software Engineering, Data, Cloud & Security_